evennia/evennia/docs/sphinx/source/wiki/AddingObjectTypeclassTutorial.rst

        Room
        Exit

-So the more specific object-types are just children of the basic ``Object`` class (technically these are all `Typeclasses <Typeclassed.html>`_ entities, but for this tutorial, just treat them as normal Python classes).
+The more specific object-types are just children of the basic ``Object`` class (technically these are all `Typeclassed <Typeclasses.html>`_ entities, but for this tutorial, just treat them as normal Python classes).

 For your own game you will most likely want to expand on these very simple beginnings.
 It's normal to want your Characters to have various